 Tender Number:

 Tender Title:

-TMA operates procurement processes which are fair, transparent, and able to withstand probity.
-In view of this, TMA requires that any potential bidder who participates in its procurement processes declares any actual or potential conflicts of interest.
-Bidders who do not declare relevant conflicts of interest and do not sign this form will not be permitted to participate in TMA's procurement processes.
+of this, TMA require any actual or potent rement processes which are fair, transparent, and able to withstand probity.
+In view s that any potential bidder who participates in its procurement processes declares al conflicts of interest.
+Bidders who do not declare relevant conflicts of interest and will not be permitted to participate in TMA's procurement processes.

-Conflict of interest declaration Potential conflicts of interest can include the following (but the list is not exhaustive):- Relationship/ Association with TMA staff members and/or representatives.
-Relationship/Association with TMA Board Members and/or office bearers Where applicable; if the bidder was involved in earlier phases of the project for which bids/proposals are now being sought.
-Knowledge of TMA's terms of reference or any bidding documents before they were officially published.
+Relationship Relationship Where apple bids/propose est declaration interest can include the following (but the list is not exhaustive):- / Association with TMA staff members and/or representatives. //Association with TMA Board Members and/or office bearers icable; if the bidder was involved in earlier phases of the project for which als are now being sought. of TMA's terms of reference or any bidding documents before they were officially

-If you are in any doubt about whether something is a potential conflict of interest, you are advised to declare it below.
+If you are in any do declare it below. ubt about whether something is a potential conflict of interest, you are advised to

 Either:

-A) I wish to declare the following conflict(s) of interest:- 1
+1 2 the following conflict(s) of interest:-

-or

-B) I have no conflicts of interest to declare.
+B) I have no conflic ts of interest to declare.

-Please note that TMA reserves the right to disqualify a bidder if an actual or potential conflict of interest that was not declared, is later discovered.
+A reserves the right to disqualify a bidder if an actual or potential conflict of interest d, is later discovered.

-On behalf of vendor:
+On behalf of vendors

-Organisation's name:
+Organisation's name :

 Title of Signatory:

 Signature:

 Date: